tgoldenphoenix/my-markdown-notes/docs/language-md/english-grammar.md

 ## Particle & Phrasal Verbs

 The fundamental idea of the **particle** (tiểu từ) is to add context to the sentence, expressing a mood or indicating a specific action.
 A particle is a word that has a grammatical function but does not fit into the main parts of speech (i.e. noun, verb, adverb).
 Particles do not change.
+Don't be confused with **articles**.

 The infinitive `to` in `to fly` is an example of a particle, although it can also act as a preposition, e.g. `I'm going to Spain next week`.

-Many words can be described as particles, e.g. conjunctions such as 'and' and 'but' and interjections such as 'oh' and 'wow'.
+Many words can be described as particles, e.g. conjunctions such as `and` and 'but' and **interjections** such as `oh` and 'wow'.
 Particles appear frequently in the teaching of **phrasal verbs**, which can be grouped for teaching purposes by particle, e.g. 'off', 'on', 'out' etc.

 **Phrasal Verbs** (cụm động từ) are made up of a verb and a particle.
 The particle often changes the meaning of the verb.